FoxHound-DevsHouse/Bhasa-API/README.md

 }
 ```

-Feel free to adjust and expand this README file according to your specific project requirements and documentation standards.

----

-This README outlines the different endpoints and corresponding request bodies for the specified functionalities.
+This README outlines the different endpoints and corresponding request bodies for the specified functionalities along with the supported languages and their ISO codes.
 You can use this as a reference for integrating your application with the Fireworks AI API.